Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 At least one attribute has been created, see [Create an attribute](#create-an-attribute).

-> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.
+> [Info] By default, a certain number of attributes have been predefined in the *PIM Basic Set* attribute set.

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTES*